AlibabaCloudDocs/slb/intl.en-US/Health check/Configure health checks.md

  |By default, SLB sends an HTTP HEAD request to the default homepage configured on the application server through the intranet IP address of the backend ECS instance to do health checks.
 If you do not use the default homepage of the application server to do health checks, you must specify the URL for health checks.

  Some application servers verify the host field in a request.
 Therefore, the request header must contain the host field.
-If a domain name is configured in the health check function, SLB adds the domain name to the host field when forwarding the request to a backend server.
-If not, the health check request is denied by the server and the health check may fail.
+If a domain name is configured in the health check function, SLB adds the domain name to the host field when forwarding a request to the backend server.
+If no domain name is configured, no host field will be contained in the request, the health check request will be denied by the server, and the health check may fail.
 Therefore, if your application server verifies the host field in the request, you must configure a domain name to make sure the health check works.

  |
     |**Normal Status Code** \(HTTP health checks only\)